ktanakaj/typeorm-example/README.md

     * typeorm-sample - Node.js server application
         * config - Application configuration
     * typeorm-sample-web - Angular web application
-    * vagrant-conf - Vagrant configuration
+    * ansible - Ansible configuration

 ## Installation
 1. Install Vagrant and the plug-in, and copy this repository to your computer.